Utah Court Records

 How to Obtain Utah Criminal Court Records Online

 Some courts provide online access to court records.
-For instance, the appellate courts maintain an online Case Search portal which enables members of the public to remotely access records from the comfort of their homes.
+For instance, the appellate courts maintain an online Case Search portal, which enables members of the public to access documents from the comfort of their homes remotely.
 However, a subscription is required for this service.
 Also, the courts provide Opinions and Arguments search tools on their website.
-Users are required to input/choose the case year, the case number, as well as the court name.
-Similarly, the district courts maintain a unified case search tool where criminal records may be examined, and copied.
-Subscription is also required and case-specific information is critical to search.
+Users must input/choose the case year, the case number, and the court name.
+Similarly, the district courts maintain a unified case search tool where criminal records may be examined and copied.
+Subscription is also required, and case-specific information is critical to the search.

 The district, juvenile, and appellate court reporters digitally record court hearings.
 Copies of each recorded hearing are available at the court location.
 Older records filed in the past 50 years or less in the appellate, district, juvenile, probate, and justice courts are archived in the state’s repository.
 Interested members of the public may utilize the case search tool provided by the Archived Court Records website.

-Note that payment may be required before some records are accessed and if copies are requested, additional charges may apply.
+Note that payment may be required before some records can be accessed, and if copies are requested, additional charges may apply.

 Publicly available records may also be accessible from some third-party websites.
-Operating independently without ties to any state government body, such platforms websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability.
+They may often be a starting point when researching a specific or multiple records.
+To find a record using the search engines on these sites, interested parties generally must provide:

 How Do I Access Utah Criminal Court Records in Person?